15 Hardy Shrubs to Spruce Up Your Yard

 This is the tough guy of the evergreen crew, thumbing its nose at dry, rocky soils and scorching sun.
 Deer and other browsing animals leave it alone, too.
 There are more and more juniper varieties each year, many with attractive textures and colors.
 It’s available in various forms, from spreading groundcover to mounded to upright, so juniper can serve a number of landscape purposes.

-Why we love it: Use upright junipers as a substitute for arborvitae where deer are prevalent.
+Why we love it: You can use upright junipers as a substitute for arborvitae where deer are prevalent.
 Lower forms look good as foundation plants.
-Here are a few spreading shrubs you shouldn’t plant in your garden.

 Smooth hydrangea